 \item{A Newtonian fluid ($\mu_1=\mu_2=\nu_2=0$, $\nu_1=+\infty$, $\eta=\eta_0$);}

 \item{As well as of a viscoelastic elastomer with Gaussian elasticity and constant viscosity ($\mu_2=\nu_2=0$, $\alpha_1=\beta_1=1$, $\eta=\eta_0$).}

-\end{itemize} The prescription (\ref{S-KLP})-(\ref{Evolution-KLP}) has the additional merit of being able to describe the viscoelastic behavior of a wide range of elastomers, which typically exhibit non-Gaussian elasticity\cite{Treloar2005,LP10}, as well as a strongly nonlinear viscosity that depends both on the deformation and on the deformation rate\cite{Doi98,BB98,Lion2006,KLP16,Khayat18,GSKLP21,Cohen21,Ravi22,Ricker23}.
+\end{itemize} The prescription (\ref{S-KLP})-(\ref{Evolution-KLP}) has the additional merit of being able to describe the viscoelastic behavior of a wide range of elastomers, which typically exhibit non-Gaussian elasticity \parencite{Treloar2005,LP10}, as well as a strongly nonlinear viscosity that depends both on the deformation and on the deformation rate \parencite{Doi98,BB98,Lion2006,KLP16,Khayat18,GSKLP21,Cohen21,Ravi22,Ricker23}.
 In particular, the viscosity of elastomers typically increases with increasing deformation and decreases with increasing deformation rate, the latter behavior being commonly referred to as shear-thinning.
 The viscosity function $\eta(\bfC,\bfC^v)=\widetilde{\eta}(I_1^v,\mathcal{J}_2^{{\rm NEq}})$ in (\ref{Prescriptions}) can be suitably prescribed to describe both of these behaviors via its dependence on deformation through $I_1^v$ and on deformation rate through $\mathcal{J}_2^{{\rm NEq}}$.
-In the parametric study that is presented next, we will use the specific constitutive prescription\cite{KLP16,GSKLP21}
+In the parametric study that is presented next, we will use the specific constitutive prescription \parencite{KLP16,GSKLP21}

 with $\widetilde{\eta}_0(I^v_1)=\eta_0+(N_0-\eta_0)[\tanh\left(I_1^{v \gamma_1}-3^{\gamma_1}-K_1\right)+\tanh K_1]/(1+\tanh K_1)$ and $\widetilde{\eta}_{\infty}(I^v_1)=\eta_{\infty}$.
 In total, the constitutive prescription (\ref{S-KLP})-(\ref{Evolution-KLP}) with (\ref{etatilde}) contains $15$ material constants.
 Four of them, $\mu_r$ and $\alpha_r$ ($r=1, 2$), serve to characterize the non-Gaussian elasticity of the elastomer at states of thermodynamic equilibrium.
 Another four, $\nu_r$ and $\beta_r$ ($r=1, 2$), characterize the non-Gaussian elasticity at non-equilibrium states.
 Finally, the last seven constants, $\eta_0$, $N_0$, $\eta_{\infty}$, $K_1$, $\gamma_1$, $K_2$, $\gamma_2$, serve to characterize the nonlinear deformation-dependent shear-thinning viscosity.